arafatm/arafatm.github.io/_articles/agile/shape-up.md

 **The way to really figure out what needs to be done is to start doing real work.** That doesn’t mean the teams start by building just anything.
 They need to pick something meaningful to build first.
-Something that is central to the project while still small enough to be done end-to-end—with working UI and working code—in a few days.
+Something that is central to the project while still small enough to be done end-to-end - with working UI and working code - in a few days.

 In the next chapters we’ll look at how the team chooses that target and works together to get a fully integrated spike working.